Kentico/xperience-listing-widget/README.md

         }
         ```
 4. Register your transformation services trough [DI](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-6.0).
+    - Register your services as implementations of the `ITransformationService` interface.
     - For example (see *DancingGoatCore/Helpers/IServiceCollectionExtensions.cs*):
         ```
         public static void AddDancingGoatListingWidgetTransformationServices(this IServiceCollection services)